 - Ideal weight: The Yimby (with 37-gallon capacity) is neither too heavy to cause you discomfort nor so light that it can be blown around by a strong gust of wind.

 - Time-saving: One key advantage of this tumbler is the speed with which it makes compost.
 For an average quantity of waste, it takes no more than a couple of weeks to deliver the quality compost you need to nourish the soil of your home garden.

 While the Yimby does sound like a good buy to make fine soil out of your home waste, you may like to consider a few things before taking the final plunge.
 For one, you need to be careful about adding sufficient quantity of dry brown stuff to ensure that the compost is not soggy.
 And you do need to be sure about the door being tightly shut since it doesn’t have a lock to keep the rain and moisture out.

 The few negatives notwithstanding, the Yimby Tumbler Composter does seem to be a good value for money gadget, ideal for a small home garden.
 This good and time-saving, efficient little compost bin doesn’t require much care or maintenance, and is super easy to use.

 Don’t get misled by the Jr. tag into thinking that this does only half the job of a regular composter.
-The only reason for this description of the Good Ideas EZCJR-BLK 7-Cubic-Foot Compost Wizard Jr. is its size; with 7-cubic foot capacity this composter is a junior version of the same model in a bigger size.
+The only reason for this description of this compost bin; with 7-cubic foot capacity this composter is a junior version of the same model in a bigger size.